For the Evangelists by the Evangelists

 And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come.
 (Matthew 24:14)

-Seventh-day Adventists have been blessed with an understanding and appreciation of Bible truth.
-The Everlasting Gospel, the Three Angels’ Message and Bible prophecies need to be shared with the world.
-People need to be led to Jesus and be prepared to meet Him when He returns.
-That is why we are on the streets distributing literature and Bibles.
+Seventh-day Adventists have been blessed with an understanding and appreciation of Bible truth as found in the person of Jesus.
+As a community of faith, we have been called to lead people to Jesus through the sharing of The Everlasting Gospel, the Three Angels’ Message and Bible prophecies, so that they will be ready to meet Him when He returns.
+That is our ultimate purpose for being on the streets distributing literature and Bibles.

 “There are many who are seeking for light in the darkness.
 If our papers, tracts, and books, expressing the truth in plain Bible language, could be widely circulated, many would find that they are just what they want.”
 (Publishing Ministry, p.
 369)